Introduction to IoT

-Monitoring body temperature is crucial for maintaining homeostasis and plays a pivotal role in various diagnostic processes.
-Traditionally, temperature measurement methods involve using thermometers placed in the mouth, ear, or rectum, but these methods often cause discomfort for the patient and pose an elevated risk of infection.
+\textit{Temperature Monitoring}\\ Traditionally, temperature measurement methods involve using thermometers placed in the mouth, ear, or rectum, but these methods often cause discomfort for the patient and pose an elevated risk of infection.
 However, recent advancements in IoT-based temperature monitoring applications have effectively addressed these issues.

-For instance, one innovative approach by \cite{ota20173d} where authors have introduced a 3D printed wearable device designed to be inserted into the ear.
-This device utilizes an infrared sensor to measure temperature from the tympanic membrane, ensuring accuracy while remaining unaffected by external factors like environmental conditions or physical activities.
-In another significant development, Gunawan \cite{gunawan2020design} has created an IoT-based temperature monitoring system employing both Arduino and Raspberry Pi.
-This system records temperature data into a database, which users can conveniently access through a web page via their mobile phones or computers.
+For instance, authors in \cite{ota20173d} have introduced a 3D-printed wearable device designed to be inserted into the ear.
+This device utilizes an infrared sensor to measure temperature from the tympanic membrane, ensuring accuracy while remaining environment-independent.